 Bottom line up front:

-- Yeshua could not have been our Passover Lamb until after He died which, in itself, renders moot whether the meal He ate with His disciples was a "Passover" meal or not!
-Fact is, Yeshua had to carry out an early "Passover meal" with His disciples as He had told them He was about to die!
+- Y'shua could not have been our Passover Lamb until after He died which, in itself, renders moot whether the meal He ate with His disciples was a "Passover" meal or not!
+Fact is, Y'shua had to carry out an early "Passover meal" with His disciples as He had told them He was about to die!
 See Matthew 26:2, Mark 14:21, and Luke 22:15.

 - Scriptures say that the Passover lambs were to be kept until 14 Nisan and that the "appointed time" was twilight/dusk on the 14th day of the month:

-"Twilight/dusk" happens only once per day, and it happens towards the end of a day - no matter what calendar we use!
+Though "twilight" happens twice per day - before sunrise, and again after sunset, "dusk" is the end of the day - after sunset - and Leviticus 23:5 makes it very clear that Passover comes after sunset.
 So "dusk the 14th day of the month" is as the sun sets on the 14th - not on some other day!
-Since God is the same yesterday, today and tomorrow, He would not allow the Passover Lamb to be killed at any other time, which would, in effect, change God's appointed Passover date!
-And if it HAD been allowed, wouldn't Yeshua have said, "From now on, Passover is to be on the eve of 13th of Nisan"?
-Yeshua NEVER went against His Father's Torah!
+Since God is the same yesterday, today and tomorrow, He would not allow the Passover Lamb to be killed at any other time, which would, in effect, change God's appointed Passover time!
+And if it HAD been allowed, wouldn't Y'shua have said, "From now on, Passover is to be on the eve of 13th of Nisan"?
+Y'shua NEVER went against His Father's Torah!

-Scriptures indicate that since Yeshua was our Passover Lamb who, according to the Torah had to die on Nisan 14 when the traditional Passover lambs were slain and eaten on the same evening (as outlined in Exodus 12:5-8 and Numbers 28:16-17), then He would not and could not have partaken of Passover on the evening of 13-14 Nisan that particular year because He could not do both the same evening!
+Scriptures indicate that since Y'shua was our Passover Lamb who, according to the Torah had to die on Nisan 14 when the traditional Passover lambs were slain on the same evening (as outlined in Exodus 12:5-8 and Numbers 28:16-17), then He would not and could not have partaken of Passover after sunset the evening of 14-15 Nisan that particular year because He could not do both the same evening!
 That is, He could not be crucified before the Yahweh-commanded 14 Nisan "twilight/dusk" Passover meal, and partake in the meal!
+This leaves us only 2 possibilities: He either had "a" meal with his Talmidim early, after sunset on the 13th, or He held Passover after sunset on the 14th, and died before sunset on the 15th.

 To figure this out, we need only to study the Bible in context and do a little arithmetic.
 The Bible tells us that Passover is always on Nisan 14.
 Numbers 28:16-17 says: "In the first month on the 14th day of the month is ADONAI's Pesach (Passover).
 On the 15th day of the month is to be a feast."
 The Scriptures verify this several times.
 On the 14th, as Yahweh instructed, His people were to slaughter the lamb toward twilight/dusk toward the evening and eat it "that same night" - because the 15th was to be a feast: